texfaq/texfaq.github.io/FAQ-minitoc.md

 English&nbsp;&mdash; a wide variety is available.
-Fortunately, the current version of the [`hyperref`](https://ctan.org/pkg/hyperref) package does know about [`minitoc`](https://ctan.org/pkg/minitoc) and treats `\minitoc` tables in the same way as ''real'' tables of contents.
+Fortunately, the current version of the [`hyperref`](https://ctan.org/pkg/hyperref) package does know about [`minitoc`](https://ctan.org/pkg/minitoc) and treats `\minitoc` tables in the same way as "real" tables of contents.